adamheins/shadows/README.md

 poetry install
 ```

+## Use the model in the browser
+1. `cd scripts/learn`
+2. Export the model to onnx using `onnx_export.py`.
+3. Start a local web server `http-server -p 8000 --cors` to serve the model.

 ## Todo
 * Port to JS
 * Fix action IDs: they may not map properly to agent indices
+* Make learning stuff optional

 ## Other ideas
 * shooting makes you visible